LFFLM (SOM)

 The Licentiateship of the Faculty of Forensic & Legal Medicine in Sexual Offence Medicine

-The LFFLM (SOM) is a four-module exam.
+The LFFLM (SOM) is a 3 module exam.
 It consists of:

-- a Part 1 written exam, which is online;
+• a Part 1 written exam, which has 150 Single Best Answer questions and is online;

-Note that in the Part 2 exam candidates have three options: the generic exam (14 stations), one specifically for those who’d like to do the adult-only stations, the LFFLM (SOM) (a), and one specifically for those who’d like to do the child-only stations, the LFFLM (SOM) (c).
-The (a) and (c) options only have 11 stations.
+Please note that in the Part 2 exam candidates have three options: the generic exam (14 stations), one specifically for those who’d like to do the adult-only stations, the LFFLM (SOM) (a), and one specifically for those who’d like to do the child-only stations, the LFFLM (SOM) (c).
+The (a) and (c) options have 11 stations.

-Further information about each of the modules can be found below, under Regulations, guidelines and syllabus.
+Further information about each of the modules can be found on the Exam Regulations, Syllabus & Guidance page of this website.

-All four components must be done in four years, while the Part 1 pass result is still valid, otherwise that module will need to be done again.
+All components of this examination must be completed within four years, while the Part 1 pass result is still valid.

 Essential reading